Feature Comparison

 Agent Development Approach Comparison

-Declarative vs custom engine: when to stay low-code with managed orchestration versus bringing your own orchestrator and hosting.
+Declarative vs custom engine: when to stay with managed orchestration versus bringing your own orchestrator and hosting.

 Approach Declarative Agents Custom Engine Agents